By Amy Barnes ,

 The day started with discussions on green shipping corridors, but the focus was on the electrification of road transport.

-The transition for road transport was described as on a tipping point and speakers asserted that the sector needed to galvanize action towards decarbonization.
+The transition for road transport was described as on a tipping point and speakers asserted that the sector needed to galvanise action towards decarbonisation.

 These commitments to ambitious and stringent targets in support of electric vehicles (EV) will in many cases provide funding that helps reduce the cost of EV, build charging infrastructure, and enable the innovation needed to increase driving range.